firstmsv/gerador-pirata/README.md

 ## 🛠️ Technologies Used
 - HTML
 - CSS
-- JavaScript
+- JavaScript (Vanilla)

 ## 🚀 How to Use
-1. Open the application in a web browser
+1. Open the live demo link above
 2. Click the generate button
 3. A random pirate name will be displayed instantly